github/site-policy/Policies/github-enterprise-subscription-agreement.md

 #### 1.9.1 Generally.

 GitHub will provide standard technical Support for the Software and Service at no additional charge twenty-four (24) hours per day, five (5) days per week, excluding weekends and national U.S. holidays.
 Standard Support is only offered via web-based ticketing through GitHub Support, and Support requests must be initiated from a User with which GitHub's Support team can interact.
-GitHub may provide premium Support (subject to [GitHub Premium Support for Enterprise](/enterprise/admin/enterprise-support/about-github-premium-support-for-github-enterprise)) or dedicated technical Support for the Software or Service at the Support level, Fees, and Subscription Term specified in an Order Form or SOW.
+GitHub may provide premium Support (subject to the [GitHub Premium Support for Enterprise](/enterprise/admin/enterprise-support/about-github-premium-support-for-github-enterprise) terms) or dedicated technical Support for the Software or Service at the Support level, Fees, and Subscription Term specified in an Order Form or SOW.

 #### 1.9.2 Exclusions.